 So, from my readings, Avatar is a Mickey Mouse version of Scientology – and that’s some indictment!
 And Harry Palmer is a fruitcake (a rich one) and as false prophets go, about as avaricious and tacky as they come.
 Still, it seems there are plenty of gullible souls lining up at Avatar Centres around the world with their spiritual begging bowls pleading, “Please sir, may I have some more.”

-They might do well to check out the following links:
+They might do well to check out the following sites:

 Have a flake-free weekend, folks.